andyklimczak/getting-started-with-phoenix/GUIDE.md

 ### 3.2 Creating the Blog Application

 Phoenix comes with a number of scripts called generators that are designed to make development easier and quicker by creating files with boilerplate code.
-One of these is the new applicatoin generator, which will provide you with a foundation of a fresh Phoenix application so that you don't have to write it yourself.
+One of these is the new application generator, which will provide you with a foundation of a fresh Phoenix application so that you don't have to write it yourself.

-Too  use this generator, open a terminal, navigate to a directory, and run:
+To use this generator, open a terminal, navigate to a directory, and run:

 ```shell
 $ mix phx.new blog --database sqlite3